Shopify vs WordPress — Which Platform is Better?

 This does bring with it an additional cost, but on the plus side, it can give you a level of support that you are unlikely to ever receive on a non-Enterprise Shopify plan (face-to-face meetings, account management, Zoom calls, a more personal connection etc.).

-If you’re intent on building your own store however, then it’s fair to say that customer support is more easily accessible if you choose Shopify.
+If you’re intent on building your own store however, then it’s fair to say that (despite having to speak to a robot in the first instance!) customer support is more easily accessible from Shopify.

 Shopify vs WordPress: the verdict